mana-ethereum/mana/apps/exleveldb/README.md

 Returns `{:ok, ""}` where the empty string is a reference to the opened datastore or, on error, `{:error, {:type, 'reason for error'}}`.

+The reference to the database appears to be an empty binary but isn't.
+This is because `db_ref` is defined as an opaque type in eleveldb.

+The best way to use the reference is to pattern match on the pair returned by `open/2` and keep the value for use with functions that take a `db_ref`.

 ### close/1
 Takes a reference as returned by `open/2` and closes the specified datastore if open.